RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Method

 The top $N\%$ pixels ranked by $G(x,y)$ are selected as gray candidates.
 We then apply a two-layer filtering process to refine this candidate set, mitigating the adverse effects of noise and chromatic outliers prevalent in low-light imagery:

-\paragraph{Local Variance Filtering.} For each pixel $(x,y)$ in the initial detected gray pixel mask, we compute the variance across the logarithmic RGB channels.
+\paragraph{Local Variance Filtering.} For each pixel in the initial detected gray pixel mask, we compute the variance across the logarithmic RGB channels.
 Pixels where the intra-pixel variance is too small often lack reliable color information.
 By applying a lower bound threshold, $\mathrm{VarTh}$, we filter out these unreliable candidates.

-\paragraph{Color Deviation Filtering.} The second stage filter out gray pixels that are too distant from the dominant color cast of the scene's illumination.
+\paragraph{Color Deviation Filtering.} The second stage filters out pixels that are too distant from the dominant color cast of the scene's illuminant.
 We first compute the mean logarithmic intensity for each channel of the image: $\mathbf{M} = [\bar{M}_R, \bar{M}_G, \bar{M}_B]^{\mathrm{T}}$, and then calculate the maximum absolute color deviation, $X(x,y)$, for each pixel from this mean.
 We define a threshold $T_C = \mathrm{ColorTh} \cdot \min(\mathbf{M})$.
 Any initial detected gray pixel exceeding this deviation is removed.

 Following these two refinement layers to the initial detected gray pixels, we obtain the Salient Gray Pixels (SGPs).